credemol/k8s_tutorial/PITCHME.md

 ---
 ### kubectl commands (v1.8)

-You can refer to [kubectl v1.8](https://kubernetes.io/docs/user-guide/kubectl/v1.8/) to see kubectl commands
+You can refer to [https://kubernetes.io/docs/user-guide/kubectl/v1.8/](https://kubernetes.io/docs/user-guide/kubectl/v1.8/) to see kubectl commands

+---
 #### kubectl run

 Create and run a particular image, possibly replicated.